JoshuaSW14/pineapple/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Adding Component

+Run `ng generate component components/component-name`.
+This generates a new component under the components folder

+Define `<app-component-name></app-component-name>`.
+Use this where you want your component to be displayed

+Then you can edit the HTML and TS file of that component to display what you want.

+## Adding Shared Component

+Run `ng generate component shared/component-name`.
+This generates a new component under the shared folder

+Add the import, declaration, and export to the shared.module.ts file.
+That looks like this:

+Import - `import { component-nameComponent } from './component-name/component-name.component';`

+Declaration - `component-nameComponent`

+Exports - `component-nameComponent`

+Define `<app-component-name></app-component-name>`.
+Use this where you want your component to be displayed

+Then you can edit the HTML and TS file of that component to display what you want.